Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 The black, rotating handle made from plastic to the side of the PUR faucet-mount water filter that actuates the routing valve.

 The ease of use assessment is all about the user experience.
-In this section, we look at three aspects in particular: the ease of installation (25%), usability (30%), leak (35%), and maintainability (10%).
+In this section, we look at three aspects in particular: the ease of installation (25%), ease of use (30%), leak (35%), and maintenance (10%).

 Installation (25%)